-Both the X-T2 and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the D90 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D90 Manual.
+Further information on the features and operation of the X-T2 and D90 can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Nikon D90 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T2 and the Nikon D90?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.